tmlmt/cooklang-parser/README.md

 ## Quick start

-Install the package with your favorite package manager e.g. `npm install @tmlmt/cooklang-parser`
+- Install the package with your favorite package manager, e.g.:

+`npm install @tmlmt/cooklang-parser`

-To get started, you can use the `Recipe` class to parse a cooklang recipe:
+- Use the `Recipe` class to parse a cooklang recipe:

 ```typescript
 import { Recipe } from "@tmlmt/cooklang-parser";